wiencheck/Bauly/README.md

 ```

 ##### Customizing banner
-In addition to methods described above, banners can be presented using methods which provide an entry for directly customizing the banner.
+In addition to the methods described above, banners can be presented using methods which provide the ability for directly customizing the banner.

 ```swift
 func present(configurationHandler: ((BaulyView) -> Void)?,